-Testing at the LSA Testing Accommdation Center (TAC) may be very different than taking a test in your classroom.
+Testing at the LSA Testing Accommodation Center (TAC) may be very different than taking a test in your classroom.
 We expect that students review all the rules and regulations below and have a full understanding of these parameters before taking their exams at the TAC.

 If you have any questions, please contact us at firstname.lastname@example.org.

-Using the Lockers
+Accessing the Lockers

 How to use the locks: